vmware-archive/operator-builder/docs/workload-collections.md

   name: complex-app # +operator-builder:field:name=namespace,type=string
 ```

-When adding markers to resources belonging to components, you *will* denote them
+If you want to add leverage that same `namespace` field from the
-as a collection field: `+operator-builder:collection:field:`.
-This will cause
+`AcmeComplexApp` field in a component resources ensure that you use a collection
-the value to be derived from the same `namespace` field in the collection's
+marker.
+In the following example this component service resource will derive it's
-`AcmeComplexApp` resource.
+namespace from the `AcmeComplexApp` `spec.namespace` field.

 ```yaml
 apiVersion: v1